Redbreast – Lustau Edition

 Color: Light Yellow

-Nose: Malt, white fruits, flowers
+Nose: Malt, cream, honey citrus, flowers

 Review: